 It is recommended that the size of the photo does not exceed 10Mb.

 This is where you are going to have to put on your serious thinking cap.

-Twitch overlays are what your viewers see on their screen while watching your stream.
+Twitch overlays are what your viewers see on their screens while watching your stream.

 This is the single, most important, part of your Twitch channel design, and definitely the part on which you should focus the most.

-While in the past it was a trend to make your overlays busy with information, streamers have nowadays began to reduce the amount of clutter on their screens.
+While in the past it was a trend to make your overlays busy with information, streamers have nowadays begun to reduce the amount of clutter on their screens.

 This way the viewers can focus more on the content that is being presented to them.

 These trends regarding Twitch stream overlays are something that you should keep up with.

 You do not want your Twitch stream design to be perceived as outdated and old-fashioned.